haoheliu/haoheliu.github.io/index.md

 news:
     shown:
+      - time: 2024-10-30 &#128227;
+        note: [<a href="https://haoheliu.github.io/SemantiCodec/">SemantiCodec</a>] is accepted by the IEEE Journal of Selected Topics in Signal Processing!
+      - time: 2024-10-17 &#128100;
+        note: Visited Telecom Paris and gave a talk - Latent Diffusion Model as a Versatile Coarse-to-Fine Audio Decoder
       - time: 2024-06-21 &#128227;
         note: One paper got accepted by ACM MM 2024 - FlashSpeech - Efficient Zero-Shot Speech Synthesis
       - time: 2024-06-19 &#128100;